Muennighoff/Muennighoff.github.io/_pages/about.md

   - /about.html
 ---

-I research **large language models (LLMs)** at Contextual AI & starting in September as a PhD student at Stanford.
+I research **large language models (LLMs)** at Contextual AI & Ai2 and starting in September as a PhD student at Stanford.
 I did my bachelor's at Peking University.
 I've worked in Chinese, English, Japanese, French & German, but I don't have enough parameters so I forgot much of the last two 😅

 My research focuses on making LLMs more useful.
 I'm grateful to have worked with amazing collaborators on: